 We meet regularly at the Green Fingers site for two hours, situated at the heart of the beautiful Worcestershire Countryside.
 On site there is an artic lorry that has been converted into a fabulous tree house.
 Our site also has lots of other fantastic features including a poly tunnel, allotment, fruit area, orchard, pond and wildlife area, willow tunnel, woodland area, eco loos, sandpit, tin forest, recycled sculptures and art work by the young people and we have even adopted the farm’s chickens and pigs!
-We are also working on some new features – a Wildlife Nature Trail, a Sensory Garden and a recycled Igloo made from milk cartons.
-The treehouse, equipped with its own water and gas supply enables us to use our rural site all year round.
+We are also working on some new features – a Wildlife Nature Trail and a Sensory Garden.
+The tree house, equipped with its own electricity, water and gas supply enables us to use our rural site all year round.

 Each Green Fingers Session we always run an arts and crafts activity and there is always gardening and maintenance to do for the site, which is great for the older young people to engage with.
 We do however offer other activities dependent on time of year and staffing including woodwork, fishing, cooking, nature and wildlife activities, team building activities such as den making and parachute games, pond dipping, planting seasonal produce and more.